South Hooe Count House gallery Gallery

 - Explore the River Tamar by canoe or fish for bass from the jetty just below the cottage.
 It's the perfect spot for dogs to swim and there's a hose and towels available to wash them after.
 Mooring facilities for large boats are half a mile down stream.

 - Dartmoor is just 20 minutes drive away with wonderful walks and many good pubs.
-Walk a circular route from The Elephant's Nest and then enjoy a delicious lunch in the dog friendly pub.
+Take in the views from Cox Tor, then enjoy a drive across the moor to The Two Bridges Hotel for lunch.
 Or borrow bikes and explore some of the many off road trails around us.

 - The north and south coasts are both about 1 hour away with rugged clifftops and secluded coves.
-Try surfing on the north coast or head south to the Rame Peninsula and enjoy fantastic views, maybe a swim at Whitsand Bay and lunch at The View restaurant.
+Try surfing on the north coast or head south to the Rame Peninsula and enjoy fantastic views, maybe a swim at Whitsand Bay and lunch in Kingsand.

-- Cook a feast in the dear old Rayburn or treat yourself to a meal at the Horn of Plenty, Endsleigh Hotel or River Cottage Canteen.
+- Cook a feast in the dear old Rayburn or treat yourself to a meal at the Horn of Plenty, Endsleigh Hotel or Riverford Field Kitchen.
 There are some wonderful pubs locally and a regular farmers market in Tavistock to gather supplies for a picnic.

 - Join the scenic local train branch line in Bere Ferrers, a 30 minute walk away.
 Travel over the spectacular Calstock viaduct or arrive in Plymouth in 25 minutes and wander the historic cobbled streets of the Barbican or take the ferry to Mount Edgecombe.